 An insurer shall gather and record sufficient information from the consumer prior to offering, recommending, arranging or providing a product or service appropriate to that consumer.
-The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but shall be to a level that allows the insurer to provide a professional service and shall include details of the consumer 's:
+The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but shall be to a level that allows the insurer to provide a professional service and shall include details of the consumer's:

-- (a) Needs and objectives including, where relevant:

-- the length of time for which the consumer wishes to hold a product,

-- need for access to funds (including emergency funds),

-- need for accumulation of funds.

-- (b)Personal circumstances including, where relevant:

-- age,

-- health,

-- knowledge and experience of financial products,

-- dependents,

-- employment status,

-- known future changes to his/her circumstances.

-- (c) Financial situation including, where relevant:

-- income.

-- savings,

-- financial products and other assets,

-- debts and financial commitments.

-- (d) An insurer shall endeavor to have the consumer certify the accuracy of the information it has provided to the insurer.
+- (a) Needs and objectives including, where relevant: - (i) the length of time for which the consumer wishes to hold a product; - (ii) need for access to funds (including emergency funds); and - (iii) need for accumulation of funds. - (b) Personal circumstances including, where relevant: - (i) age; - (ii) health; - (iii) knowledge and experience of financial products; - (iv) dependents; - (v) employment status; and - (vi) known future changes to his/her circumstances. - (c) Financial situation including, where relevant: - (i) income; - (ii) savings; - (iii) financial products and other assets; and - (iv) debts and financial commitments. - (d) An insurer shall endeavor to have the consumer certify the accuracy of the information it has provided to the insurer.